davidpots/playsongnotes/_songs/[Nirvana] Where Did You Sleep Last Night.md

 Are you interested in a printable, nicely designed PDF with everything I cover in this lesson?
 I have one.
 I'll send it to you – email me at play.songnotes@gmail.com and I'll send you a copy.

+## Tuning FYI

+Note, you'll need to tune down 1/2 step if you want to play along with Nirvana's version (they're using E-flat tuning).
+I decided to use standard tuning in my video lesson above.
+Take note of this in case you want to play along with Nirvana.

 ## Chord progression used for entire song

 The entire song uses this one progression, played over and over again.
 Here, I show 6 counts per measure.
 Notice that the measure with the A-major and G-major is split between those two chords (3 counts each)... every other measure has 6 counts on the chord in question.